software-better/scaletheorymapper/README.md

 Basic python3 framework for mapping chords and scale types to keys

+The device independent "theory" portion chan be viewed like this:

 ## Example:  just run the notes.py file
 ```
 import chromatics as c